rust-lang/rust-by-example/src/scope/move/partial_move.md

 # Partial moves

-Pattern bindings can have `by-move` and `by-reference` bindings at the same time which is used in [destructuring].
-Using these pattern will result in partial move for the variable, which means that part of the variable is moved while other parts stayed.
-In this case, the parent variable cannot be used afterwards as a whole.
-However, parts of it that are referenced and not moved can be used.
+Within the [destructuring] of a single variable, both `by-move` and `by-reference` pattern bindings can be used at the same time.
+Doing this will result in a _partial move_ of the variable, which means that parts of the variable will be moved while other parts stay.
+In such a case, the parent variable cannot be used afterwards as a whole, however the parts that are only referenced (and not moved) can still be used.

 ```rust,editable
 fn main() {